aweghorst/README-Generator/Generated-README.md

   - [Questions](#questions)

   ## Installation:

   To install necessary dependencies, run the following command:

   ```
-  npm i
+  test
   ```

   ## Usage:

-  test used
+  test

   ## License:

-  This product is licensed under the MIT license.
+  This product is licensed under the GPL 3.0 license.

   ## Contributing:

-  test contribute
+  test

   ## Tests:

   To run tests, enter the following command:

   ```
-  test test
+  test
   ```

   ## Questions:

-  If you have any questions about the repo, open an issue or contact me directly at aweghosrt@yahoo.com.
+  If you have any questions about the repo, open an issue or contact me directly at alex2@weghorst.com.
 You can find more of my work on my github: [aweghorst](http://www.github.com/aweghorst)